Andrea Matthews

 Ollamh Filidh – in Ciarán's priesthood, this is the highest rank of priest, the high priest

-A paiste / a paisti - child / children
+Mo paiste / paisti - my child / children

 Sá ruithe geis – violator of a taboo or vow